Kodaira-type Vanishings via Non-abelian Hodge Theory: Relative Vanishings and applications

 Set $\cN'=\pi^*\cN$, and it, equipped with the trivial higgs map, still can be lifted as a variation of mixed twistor structures, and we use $\cM'$ to denote its corresponding $\sR$-module.
-In particular, the KM-filtration of $\cM'\l(*\l(B'+E\r)\r)$ only jump at the integers, along each component of $B'$ and $E$.
+In particular, it is non-characteristic with respect to any smooth divisor, hence the multi-indexed KM-filtration of $\cM'(*(B'+E))$ only jumps at the integers, along each component of $B'$ and $E$, e.g. (\ref{E: multi KM fil of * ext}).
 In the case that $B'$ and $E$ share no common component, we have

 where the second identity can be checked directly.
 In the case that $B'$ and $E$ share common components, e.g. $B'_0=E_0$, we change the first term by omitting $e_0E_0$ in $E$, and use $b'_0+e_0$ to replace $b'_0$, both as index of KM-filtration and coefficient of $B'_0$.
 Since $e_0$ is small, it is still isomorphic to the other two terms with index $\bb'$ the original coefficients of $B'$.
 See also the remark below.
 Now, due to Theorem \ref{T:KV vanishing}, we have